jcartmill/ExData_Plotting1/README.md

 * Step 1 was to use the read.csv() command with the sep=";" the first two fields were set to character, and the rest were set as numeric.

-* Step 2 I selected only the dtat fro the first two days in Febrary 2007.
+* Step 2 I selected only the data from the first two days in February 2007 as called out in the assignmnet.

 * For step 3 I used the lubridate library to convert the date and time to a single date time group.